Community & Public

 Song of The Pine

-Commissioned by the AHRC project, INTO THE FOREST led by Dr Eleanor Barraclough.
+Commissioned by the AHRC research project, INTO THE FOREST, led by Dr Eleanor Barraclough.

-ENGAGEMENT: Alongside the main commission, we also ran an educational strand for local primary school children to engage with the project.
-This was organised by Light Up Trails and overseen by Dr. Barraclough and We created a simple template of one of the buildings on the site, and provided that to the children for them to imagine their own ideas of what a forest can be.
-These artworks were then projected as part of the wider trail for all the visitors to see.
+Alongside the main commission, we also ran an educational strand for local primary school children to engage with the project.
+This was organised by Light Up Trails and overseen by Dr. Barraclough.
+The resulting artworks were then projected as part of the wider trail for all the visitors to see.

 Codex